-- 4.2.1 How are the views and opinions gathered through consultation with stakeholders used to regularly review and revise all aspects of practice? - 4.2.2 How are staff encouraged to take responsibility for the implementation of agreed actions?
-See 10.5 - 4.2.3 Do you have a policies and procedures handbook devised in consultation with parents, staff, management, and, where appropriate, the children in the setting? - 4.2.4 How do you ensure that your policies and procedures are working documents and are revised and updated on a regular basis?
-See 8.1 - 4.2.5 How does consultation influence the design and development of the curriculum/programme of activities within the setting?
+- 4.2.1 How are the views and opinions gathered through consultation with stakeholders used to regularly review and revise all aspects of your practice? - 4.2.2 How do you keep records of your policies and procedures? - 4.2.3 How do you make sure that your policies and procedures are put into practice and are revised and updated on a regular basis?
+See 8.1 - 4.2.4 How do you share your policies and procedures with parents and other relevant stakeholders and, where appropriate, the children in the setting?